darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 >
 > Consider using simple filenames or organizing your uploads with specific paths to avoid unexpected storage structures.
 >
-> **Download Note**: When downloading files, if no destination path is specified, the file will be downloaded with the same path structure as stored in Cloud Storage.
-Use the optional third parameter to specify a custom destination path.
->
-> **Delete Note**: When deleting files, make sure to specify the exact path as stored in Cloud Storage.
-The deletion is permanent and cannot be undone.
->
-> **Bucket Deletion Warning**: Deleting a bucket will permanently remove all files and data within it.
-This action cannot be undone.
-Make sure the bucket is empty or you have backed up any important data before deletion.
->
-> **Force Delete Warning**: Using `--force` will permanently delete ALL objects in the bucket before deleting the bucket itself.
-This is irreversible and will remove all files, folders, and data within the bucket.

 ## Command Reference